 - Drive north of Tenerife to Parque Anaga and visit the viewpoints along the way.

 Tenerife Hiking Trails

 Tenerife is a hiker’s paradise.
 I count at least 80 official routes.
-All the routes are well signposted.
-Along the way you will come across information boards with maps, signposts and simply signs on the rocks.
+All the routes are well-signposted.
+Along the way, you will come across information boards with maps, signposts, and signs on the rocks.

 Start with these three routes: